 Definition of “omnipotent”

 The term “omnipotent” refers to having unlimited power or authority.
 In many religious contexts, it is used to describe a deity or divine being who has the power to do anything, without any limitations.
 This concept of omnipotence is often associated with the idea of a god who is all-powerful and can perform any action or create any outcome, according to their will.
-In a broader sense, “omnipotent” can be applied metaphorically to entities or individuals perceived as having significant power or influence, though in such cases it’s understood as a hyperbolic or exaggerated expression rather than a litreal fact.
+In a broader sense, “omnipotent” can be applied metaphorically to entities or individuals perceived as having significant power or influence, though in such cases it’s understood as a hyperbolic or exaggerated expression rather than a literal fact.

 Use of “omnipotent” in a sentence